danielballan/pims2-prototype/README.md

 counterpart."
 There is also something to be said for the tight scope of "image series", which communicates a clear use case to users, lends itself to certain file formats, and lends type stability to the interface.
-That is, PIMS' `read()` always returns a time series of frames that the user can loop over; one never has to check whether it has returned a `pandas.DataFrame`.
+That is, PIMS' `read()` always returns a series of image frames that the user can loop over; one never has to check whether it has returned a `pandas.DataFrame`.

 Should PIMS carry on as a similar-but-distinct library to intake or should it